Bill Harper (footballer, born 1897): American Soccer League

 In between his two spells with Arsenal, Harper played in the American Soccer League.
-Between 1927 and 1929 he made 79 league appearances for Fall River Marksmen.
-He also played a further 3 games in the National Challenge Cup and 6 in the Lewis Cup and helped the Marksmen win the league title during the 1928–29 season.
+Between 1927 and 1929 he made 79 league appearances for Fall River He also played a further 3 games in the National Challenge Cup and 6 in the Lewis Cup and helped the 'Marksmen' win the league title during the 1928–29 season.
 Harper's time in the ASL coincided with both the Great Depression and the Soccer Wars, a power struggle between the ASL and the US Football Association.
 During this era many clubs relocated, merged or folded.
-Towards the end of the 1928–29 season Sam Mark, owner of the Marksmen, took over the struggling Boston Soccer Club and Harper then switched from the Marksmen to the Boston team.
+Towards the end of the 1928–29 season Sam Mark, owner of the 'Marksmen', took over the struggling Boston Soccer Club and Harper then switched from the 'Marksmen' to the Boston team.
 By the time the Fall 1929 season started they had become the Boston Bears.
 When the Soccer Wars were resolved, new league rules forbid the ownership of two or more clubs and Mark's decided to sell Boston.
 However unable to find a buyer, he was forced to dissolve the team after just 4 games of the Spring 1930 season.
 Harper then joined New Bedford Whalers for the remainder of the season, making 31 league appearances.
 He also made a further 4 cup appearances, two in the National Challenge Cup and two in the Lewis Cup.
-During the summer of 1930 Harper rejoined Fall River Marksmen and played in friendlies against Rangers and Kilmarnock and was a member of the Marksmen squad that toured Central Europe.
+During the summer of 1930 Harper rejoined Fall River and played in friendlies against Rangers and Kilmarnock and was a member of the 'Marksmen' squad that toured Central Europe.